Get in touch

 Phone: +49 – (0) 40 – 59 46 66 93

-Sales tax identification number according to § 27 a of the Sales Tax Law:
+Sales tax identification number according to Sect.
+27 a of the Sales Tax Law:

-We are not willing or obliged to participate in dispute resolution proceedings before a consumer arbitration board.
+We are not willing or obliged to participate in dispute resolution proceedings in front of a consumer arbitration board.